op/serverless-authentication-boilerplate/README.md

 2. copy user pool id to `authentication/env.yml`
 3. uncomment `return saveCognito(profile);` from `authentication/lib/storage/usersStorage.js`

-## Api Gateway Custom Domain Name
+## <a id="custom-domain"></a>API Gateway Custom Domain Name

 If you have a domain, a hosted zone, and a certificate for the domain defined in your AWS account, you may use API Gateway Custom Domain Name in your setup.

-You domain name goes to the `REDIRECT_DOMAIN_NAME` environment variable, if this is set, CloudFormation will create a custom domain name to API Gateway and recordset to the Route 53
+Your domain name goes to the `REDIRECT_DOMAIN_NAME` environment variable, if this is set, CloudFormation will create a custom domain name to API Gateway and recordset to the Route 53
 ```yaml
 REDIRECT_DOMAIN_NAME: "authentication.my-domain.com"
 ```